 The ABPN MOC Part III Pilot Project is a professional journal article-based assessment activity designed as an optional alternative to the current secure, proctored 10-year MOC examination.
-A select number of eligible ABPN diplomates were emailed invitations to participate in December 2017.
-Enrollment instructions and deadline information will be emailed to eligible diplomates in March 2018.
 The Pilot Project will run for 3 years, from 2019-2021 and, if approved by the ABMS, the ABPN plans to transition diplomates into this program in 2022 as a permanent alternative to the secure MOC examination.

 Once available to all diplomates, the Pilot Project will ultimately provide greater flexibility to ABPN diplomates for meeting their MOC Part III program requirements.

 See our Frequently Asked Questions webpage for more information.

 All MOC requirements must be up-to-date in your ABPN Physician Folios account to be eligible to participate in the Pilot Project.